achannarasappa/locust-examples/apartment-listings/README.md

-# vacation listings
+# apartment listings

-Example Locust web scraper to collect the latest 100 Craigslist vacation home listings in New York City.
+Example Locust web scraper to collect the latest 100 Craigslist apartment home listings in New York City.
 Runs on Amazon Web Services and uses RDS, ElasticCache, and AWS Lambda.

 ## Cloud